oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

 #### Obtaining the SOA Suite Docker Image

 The pre-built Oracle SOA Suite image is available at, `container-registry.oracle.com/middleware/soasuite:12.2.1.3`.
-For detailed instructions on how to log in to the Oracle Container Registry and accept the license agreement, see this [document]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md#obtaining-standard-images-from-the-oracle-container-registry" >}}).

 To pull an image from the Oracle Container Registry, in a web browser, navigate to https://container-registry.oracle.com and log in using the Oracle Single Sign-On authentication service.
 If you do not already have SSO credentials, at the top of the page, click the Sign In link to create them.